DevMaelFranceschetti/PAnd_Swimmer/README.md

 	--step_iter, default=1000, type=int : iteration step between two consecutive actor pkl files to load --output_filename, default="gradient_output.png", type=str : name of the output file to create

+## Use Vignette.py

+You can check the comments in the code to understand all the parameters used.
+Suppose you have a policy parameters file in a directory "my_parameters" beside the python code, and the policy parameters filename is "params1" (a pkl file), just run :

+	python3.6 vignette.py --env Swimmer-v2 --filename my_parameters --basename params --min_iter 1 --max_iter 1 --step_iter 1

+If you want to run vignette for files "params1" and "params5" for example, you can run :

+	python3.6 vignette.py --env Swimmer-v2 --filename my_parameters --basename params --min_iter 1 --max_iter 5 --step_iter 4

+If you want to compute more or less directions around the parameters, you can tune the nb_lines parameter.
+You can also decrease the precision and the number of parameters tested around by increasing the stepalpha parameter.
+You can also change the maximum distance to the studied parameters by changing the maxalpha value.
+See an example :

+	python3.6 vignette.py --env Swimmer-v2 --filename my_parameters --basename params --min_iter 1 --max_iter 1 --step_iter 1 --nb_lines 30 --stepalpha 5 --maxalpha 120

+Note that reducing maxalpha, reducing nb_lines, and increasing stepalpha reduces the computation time.

+## Use Gradient_study.py

+Parameters are quite similar for gradient_study.py :
+Suppose you have 5 policy parameters files in a directory "my_parameters" beside the python code, and each pkl policy parameters filename is "params" followed by the iteration number (ex : params10, params20 ... params50).
+You can run :

+	python3.6 gradient_study.py --env Swimmer-v2 --filename my_parameters --basename params --min_iter 10 --max_iter 50 --step_iter 10

 ## TD3 modification